CHLNDDEV/OceanMesh2D/README.md

 Besides posting [issues](https://github.com/CHLNDDEV/OceanMesh2D/issues) with the code on Github, you can also ask questions via our Slack channel [here](https://join.slack.com/t/oceanmesh2d/shared_invite/zt-ldexcc7m-LkkxsUTUekHbJNxwlyrMYQ).

+Note: If the slack link invite isn't working, please send either one of us and an email and we'll fix it.
+By default, the invite link expires every 30 days.

 Otherwise please reach out to either Dr. William Pringle (wpringle@anl.gov) or Dr. Keith Roberts (krober@usp.br) with questions or concerns or feel free to start an Issue in the issues tab above.